staadecker/BOLT/README.md

 The code that runs on the Arduino controls the LED's and registers the button presses.
 It also allows a device to connect via bluetooth.
 This device will be informed of button presses and will be able to send commands to turn the LEDs on or off.

+### Modes

+The code has two modes.
+1. An offline simple reaction time tester than can be run without any phone.
+2. A online mode where the arduino simply acts as a bridge between the buttons/LEDs and the phone.

 ### Bluetooth

-The bluetooth communcations use packets.
-The packets are sent to and from the Arduino.
-Packet's format is defined in the `bluetooth-protocol.md` file.
+To communicate via bluetooth the Arduino and phone send each other packets.
+The packet's format is defined in the `bluetooth-protocol.md` file.